 To help administrators easily install identical proxies, the directory proxy server allows you to clone a proxy configuration.
 First, you install a proxy server using the setup tool.
-Then, you configure it using the create-initial-proxy-config tool described in "Using the create-initial-proxy-config tool described in "Using the create-initial-proxy-config tool on subsequent servers, indicating that you want to clone the configuration of a peer server.
+Then, you configure it using the create-initial-proxy-config tool described in "Using the create-initial-proxy-config Tool" on page 48.
+Finally, you run the setup tool on subsequent servers, indicating that you want to clone the configuration of a peer server.